About

 Sartaaj

 A rare artist who holds a PhD in Sufi Singing from Panjab University, Chandigarh, Sartaaj brings an academic depth and spiritual authenticity to his music that sets him apart from every other performer in the industry.
-His pen name "Sartaaj" — meaning Crown — was bestowed upon him by his university peers and reflects the regal quality of his artistry.
+His pen name "Sartaaj" — meaning Crown — was bestowed upon him by his university peers, a reflection of the regal quality of his artistry.

 Full Name Satinder Pal Singh